dhananjay-takalkar/kafka-event-monitoring/readme.md

 4. When a limit is returned, `ProcessEventUseCase` calls `LIMIT_NOTIFICATION_PORT` with the user, date, and limit name.
 5. `NotificationServiceAdapter` delegates to `CreateNotificationUseCase`, which persists a MongoDB document via `MongooseNotificationStore`.

-Redis holds transient state for delete counts and sliding windows; MongoDB stores durable notification history.
+Redis holds transient state for delete counts and sliding windows, MongoDB stores durable notification history.
 Logging happens through `AppLoggerService`, emitting structured JSON to stdout.

 ## Configuration